simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 ---------

 It is time to start using SMPI yourself.
-For that, you first need to install it somehow, and then you will need a MPI application to play with.
+For that, you first need to install it somehow, and then you will need an MPI application to play with.

 Using Docker
 ............